5 min read

 Full Page Caching (FPC) is where the actual HTML document of a web page is cached.

-Most websites are built using a Content Management Systems (CMS).
-Widely used CMS platforms are Wordpress, Drupal, Magento, etc. By default, every time a page is viewed the CMS system will have to generate the content from its database.
-However, most of the time this generation is completely unnecessary.
-The content is either the same for every user, very rarely changes, or the difference is a small bit of personalisation.
+Most websites are built using a Content Management System (CMS).
+Widely used CMS platforms are Wordpress, Drupal, Magento, etc. By default, every time a page is viewed the CMS has to generate the content from its database.
+Most of the time this generation is unnecessary.
+The content is either the same for every user, changes very rarely, or only differs by a small amount of personalisation.
 In each case it is possible to perform Full Page Caching to improve page load times and to cut server load.
 Let's have a look at the difference full page caching makes to one of our clients, Magento 2 store savvysupporter.com.au.

 Savvysupporter before Main document load before caching: 2.07s